OCA/connector-magento/magentoerpconnect/doc/howto/configure_pricing.rst

 ########################

-Install the pricing extensions by going in: `Settings > Configuration > Connector` and by checking the `Price are managed in OpenERP with pricelists` option.
+Install the pricing extensions by going in: `Settings > Configuration > Connector` and by checking the `Price are managed in Odoo with pricelists` option.

 **********************************